 Copywriting and Basic Concepts Of Copywriting

 First of all, what exactly is copywriting?
-Copywriting is the art and science of writing copy - words used on web pages, ads, promotional materials and so on - that promotes your product/service and convinces your potential customers to take purchasing action.
+Copywriting is the art and science of writing copy - words used on web pages, ads, promotional materials, and so on - that promotes your product/service and convinces your potential customers to take purchasing action.

-If you’ve been in the online world for a little while, you are most likely familiar with a saying that “Your website is your 24/7 salesperson.”
+If you’ve been in the online world for a little while, you are most likely familiar with the saying that “Your website is your 24/7 salesperson.”
 In many ways, having a web copywriter is actually like hiring one salesman to reach all of your customers.
-Whereas a sales team contact customers one at a time, an online copywriter will reach all of them - at once – through blog posts, email newsletters, social media pages, online ads and a lot more.
+Whereas a sales team contacts customers one at a time, an online copywriter will reach all of them - at once – through blog posts, email newsletters, social media pages, online ads, and a lot more.
 While designing, content marketing, SEO optimizing or growth hacking are all parts of a complete digital marketing plan, copywriting is the glue that ties them all together.
 Why?
 Simply put, the copy is what gives your design meaning and lays the foundation for your content marketing, SEO, and growth hacking.
 As a result, crafting a better copy enables you to convert more readers into customers.
 If you can leverage your web writing to tell a compelling story while convincing customers of the need for your product, there is no limit to the growth your business can experience.

 Striking facts are that small businesses with well-written blogs get a whopping 126% more lead growth than ones without, more than half of the 18- to-49-year old get their news and information from the web, and people now see double the number of ads a day that they saw in 1984.
 These figures speak volume for the significance of copywriting.